 The sales and especially marketing landscape has changed.
-As a marketing or sales professional if you don’t have a defined personal brand, you’re losing the opportunity to stand out and attain higher perceived value in the eyes of your prospects.
+As a marketing or sales professional, if you don’t have a defined personal brand, you’re losing the opportunity to stand out and attain higher perceived value in the eyes of your prospects.
 When you’re competing in the digital age, the element of human connection is so much more valuable.
-Building and maintaining a strong emotional attachment to your personal brand, as well as your company brand, can mean the difference between winning business with a client and being kicked out the door.
+Building and maintaining a strong emotional attachment to your personal brand and your company brand can mean the difference between winning business with a client and being kicked out the door.
 The great news is we can develop our personal brand to achieve success.

 IT IS NEVER TOO LATE TO BUILD A PERSONAL BRAND:

-It is essential to know why we should always be growing our personal sales and marketing brand.
+It is essential to know why we should constantly be growing our brand.

 - Aids in creating authentic relationships with other thought leaders

 - Creates and elevates credibility as an expert

 - Allows you to expand your reach across multiple channels.

 Consider these seven tactics to expand your personal brand.